sf-wdi-25/notes/week-01-controlling-the-dom/day-03-js/dusk-arrays/exercises.md

 ###Challenge 1b (forEach)###

-Use `forEach` and `String.toUpperCase` method to convert the list of fruits into all capitals.
+Use `forEach` and `String.toUpperCase` method to convert the list of characters into all capitals.
+That is, you should replace each character in the array with an all UPPERCASE version of that character's name.

+Use `console.log(dogs)` to verify your solution has changed the `dogs` array.

 ###Challenge 1c (forEach)###